SMA Conference

 Society for Medieval Archaeology 2025 Conference: Fresh thinking and new ideas in the archaeology of medieval urban lives (c.600-1600)

-This year’s conference will take place at the University of Leicester on the 13th and 14th September 2025, with a keynote lecture on the evening of Friday 12th September.
+This year’s conference will take place at the University of Leicester on the 13th and 14th September 2025, with a keynote lecture on the evening of Friday 12th September In Leicester Cathedral.
 The theme for the conference is Fresh thinking and new ideas in the archaeology of medieval urban lives (c.600-1600).
+To register for the event please click REGISTRATION LINK.

 The development of urban life is a key theme within medieval archaeology, examined from a range of angles and through a variety of archaeological materials.
 Today, the majority of urban archaeology, at least in Europe, is undertaken in relation to development.
 The pace of developer-led work means that there are limited opportunities for the synthesis of new excavations, the reassessment of existing urban assemblages, archives and artefacts or for comparative discussions of both sets of archaeological data.